Maximizing Sequence-Submodular Functions and its Application to Online Advertising: Introduction

-\section{Related Work}
+\subsection{Related Work}

-\paragraph{Submodularity and greedy algorithms} Submodularity has been studied in more depth in recent years due to its applications to combinatorial auctions (e.g., the submodular welfare problem \cite{LLN06, KLMM05}), generalized assignment problems \cite{FGMS06}, etc.
+Submodularity has been studied in more depth in recent years because of its applications to combinatorial auctions and the fact that many important problems in computer science, economics, and operations can be formulated as submodular function maximization.
+Instances include submodular welfare maximization problems such as \cite{LLN06, KLMM05, dobzinski2006improved, vondrak2008optimal, feige2009maximizing}; viral marketing and influence maximization over a network such as \cite{kempe2003maximizing}, \cite{mossel2010submodularity}; and generalized assignment problems such as \cite{FGMS06}.
+Another prominent application is machine learning and in particular data summarization \cite{mirzasoleiman2016distributed, lin2011class}, recommender systems \cite{gabillon2013adaptive}, and crowd teaching \cite{singla2014near}.

-The greedy approach is a natural tool to solve maximization problems with a submodular objective function.
-Nemhauser and Wolsey \cite{NW78} showed that greedy approach gives an $\frac{e}{e-1}$-approximation for maximizing a non-decreasing submodular function over a uniform matroid.
-Nemhauser, Wolsey, and Fisher \cite{NWF78} considered this problem over the independence system.
-They showed that if the independence system is the intersection of $M$ matroids, the greedy algorithm gives an $M+1$ approximation.
-Recently, Goundan and Schulz \cite{GS07} generalized both these results and showed that if an $\alpha$-approximate incremental oracle is available, then the greedy solution is a $e^{1/\alpha}/(e^{1/\alpha}-1)$ approximation for maximizing a non-decreasing submodular functions over a uniform matroid and an $\alpha M + 1$ approximation for the intersection of $M$ matroids.
-Feige et al in \cite{FMV07}, gave a general framework for solving the non-monotone submodular problems.
+The greedy approach is a natural tool to solve maximization problems with a submodular objective function. \cite{NW78} show that the greedy approach gives a $1-1/e$-approximation for maximizing a non-decreasing submodular function over a uniform matroid. \cite{NWF78} consider this problem over the independence system.
+They show that if the independence system is the intersection of $M$ matroids, the greedy algorithm gives a $1/(M+1)$ approximation. \cite{GS07} generalize both of these results and show that if an $\alpha$-approximate incremental oracle is available, then the greedy solution is a $1- 1/e^{1/\alpha}$ approximation for maximizing a non-decreasing submodular function over a uniform matroid and an $1/ (\alpha M + 1)$ approximation for the intersection of $M$ matroids. \cite{FMV07} provide a general framework for solving the non-monotone submodular problems.
+More recently, \cite{asadpour2015maximizing} and \cite{adamczyk2016submodular} study maximizing stochastic submodular functions.
+In particular, \cite{asadpour2015maximizing} show that a greedy algorithm obtains $1/2$ of the optimal value subject to a matroid constraint.
+Furthermore, they prove that the greedy algorithm obtains $1 -1/e$ of the optimal value for uniform matroid constraints.
+Relatedly, \cite{golovin2011adaptive} extend submodularity to adaptive policies for solving stochastic optimization problems under partial observability.